mendechris/mendechris.github.io/essays/smart-vs-not.md

 ## Stack Overflow Can't Find the Question.
-A recent example of a not-so-smart "question" had a user asking for help on their Java program.
+A recent example of a not-so-smart "question" is from a user asking for help on their Java program.

 ---
 **Question: I need help for a simple java task**<br><br>